-- 14. Knockdowns: An obstacle is considered knocked down when in jumping an obstacle, a horse or rider by contact: - A. Changes any part thereof which establishes the height of the obstacle or the height of any element of a spread obstacle, even when the falling part is arrested in its fall by some other portion of the obstacle, OR - B. Moves any part thereof which establishes the height of the obstacle so that it rests on a different support from the one on which it was originally placed. - 15.
-Off Course: A competitor is considered off course when he deviates from the course as shown by the diagram and jumps an obstacle prior to rectifying the deviation. - 16.
-Table of Jumping Faults the horse and/or rider Elimination

-- 2. Knockdown of automatic timing equipment, other designated markers on start and finish lines, or flags standing alone marking the limits of banks, ditches and water jumps......4 faults

-- 4. Second cumulative disobedience (anywhere on course)......
-Elimination

-- 8. Jumping obstacle before it is reset or without waiting for signal to proceed Elimination - 9.
-Starting before judge's audible signal to precede Elimination - 10.
-Jumping an obstacle before crossing the start line unless said obstacle is designated as a practice obstacle or after crossing the finish line, whether forming part of the course or not
+14. Knockdowns: An obstacle is considered knocked down when in jumping an obstacle, a horse or rider by contact: A. Changes any part thereof which establishes the height of the obstacle or the height of any element of a spread obstacle, even when the falling part is arrested in its fall by some other portion of the obstacle, OR B. Moves any part thereof which establishes the height of the obstacle so that it rests on a different support from the one on which it was originally placed.
+15. 1 16 shown by the diagram and jumps an obstacle prior to rectifying the deviation.
+16. Table of Jumping Faults 1.
+Knockdown of obstacle or standard with any portion of the horse, rider or equipment, when jumping an obstacle4 faults 2.
+Knockdown of automatic timing equipment, other designated markers on start and finish lines, or flags standing alone marking the limits of banks, ditches and water jumps4 faults 3.
+First disobedience (anywhere on course) 4.
+Second cumulative disobedience (anywhere on course) 5.
+Exceeding time allowed (for each second over time allowed) 6.
+A horse resisting for 45 seconds, taking more than 45 seconds to jump the first obstacle after the time of the round has begun, or taking more than 45 seconds to jump the next obstacle on course Fall of the horse and/or rider 8.
+Jumping obstacle before it is reset or without waiting for signal to proceed Elimination 9.
+Starting before judge's audible signal to precede practice obstacle or after crossing the finish line, whether forming part of the course or not Elimination 11.
+Off course 12.
+Leaving the enclosure of a closed obstacle incorrectly 13.
+Rider and/or horse leaving the arena before finishing the course Elimination 14.
+Any competitor at the end of his/her round who does not leave the arena through the designated gate Elimination 15.
+Actions against a horse deemed excessive (for example: excessive use of whip or spurs at any time within the arena) Elimination

-Elimination

-- 11. Off course Elimination - 12.
-Leaving the enclosure of a closed obstacle incorrectly......
-Elimination - 13.
-Rider and/or horse leaving the arena before finishing the course Elimination - 14.
-Any competitor at the end of his/her round who does not leave the arena through the designated gate

-15. Actions against a horse deemed excessive (for example: excessive use of whip or spurs at any time within the arena)

-Elimination
+Class No 221 - Jumpers